-Conversely, work from the past decade indicates that sometimes fast ions can make a large contribution to confinement enhancement, as reviewed previously^{1,2}.
+Conversely, work from the past decade indicates that sometimes fast ions can make a large contribution to confinement enhancement, as reviewed in Refs 1 - 2.
 Experimental observations from various tokamaks have demonstrated confinement enhancement, including the formation and sustainment of what are known as internal transport barriers (ITBs), owing to transport bifurcation under conditions with high populations of fast ions.
-As one of the highlights, FIRE (fast-ionregulated enhancement) mode, recently established in KSTAR^{3,4} (Y.-S. Na, manuscript in preparation), has been maintained for up to 50 s with ITB in the ion energy channel (ion-ITB); NBI in FIRE mode has resulted in ion temperature above 10 keV at the centre.
-Other experimental examples are as follows: ITB in ASDEX Upgrade with NBI5 and with ICRH6; DIII-D with Alfvénic modes with NBI^{7,8}; ITB with fishbones in EAST with NBI9; ITB with instabilities in HL-2A with NBI10; JET experiments with NBI and ICRH including hybrid mode, an enhanced-confinement mode with a flat current density profile at the centre11-16; and hybrid mode at KSTAR17-19.
-Box 1 gives some further information about these tokamaks.
+A transport bifurcation is an abrupt change in the plasma transport when a critical value of a control parameter is exceeded.
+Typically, the control parameter is external heating power.
+As one of highlights, FIRE (Fast Ion Regulated Enhancement) mode, recently established in KSTAR^{3,4,5}, has been maintained for up to 50 s with ITB in the ion energy channel (ion-ITB); NBI in FIRE mode has resulted in ion temperature above 10 keV at the centre.
+Other experimental examples are: ITB in ASDEX Upgrade with NBI6 and with ICRH7; DIII-D with Alfvénic modes with NBI^{8,9}; ITB with fishbones in EAST with NBI10; ITB with instabilities in HL-2A with NBI11; JET experiments with NBI and ICRH including hybrid mode, a confinement enhanced mode with a flat current density profile at the centre ^{12, 13,14,15,16,17}; and hybrid mode at KSTAR^{18,19,20}.

 Despite these findings, the underlying physical mechanisms by which fast ions enhance confinement remain an open question.
-By leveraging the beneficial effects of fast ions, there is potential to improve fusion plasma confinement in fusion reactors.
-Therefore, understanding these mechanisms is important for enhancing the fusion triple product in future reactors.
+By leveraging the beneficial effects of fast ions, there is potential to improve fusion plasma confinement.
+Therefore, understanding these mechanisms is important for enhancing fusion performance in future reactors.

-In this Review, we discuss confinement improvement owing to turbulence reduction by fast ions in tokamak fusion plasmas.
-This is an important and developing field because any fusion-dominant plasma, so-called burning plasma, such as in ITER, necessarily contains a substantial population of alpha particles.
-The scope of this Review is limited and focused primarily on ion thermal confinement, usually regulated by ion temperature gradient (ITG) turbulence.
-Rather little is said about electron thermal transport and collisionless trapped electron (CTEM) turbulence, of importance because alpha particles slow down by collisions with electrons.
+In this Review, we discuss confinement improvement due to turbulence reduction by fast ions in tokamak fusion plasmas.
+This is an important and developing field, since any fusion-dominant plasma, so-called burning plasma, such as in ITER, necessarily contains a substantial population of alpha particles.
+The scope of this Review is limited, and focused primarily on ion thermal confinement, usually regulated by ion temperature gradient (ITG) turbulence.
+Rather little is said about electron thermal transport and collisionless trapped electron (CTEM) turbulence, of importance because alphas slow down by collisions with electrons.
 Other confinement channels are not discussed.
-We note also that we deal mainly with the range of fast-ion energy of 50-150 keV, which is outside the range of fusion-born alpha particles at 3.5 MeV.
+We note also that we deal mainly with the range of fast ion energy of 50-150 keV, which is outside the range of fusion-born alpha particles at 3.5 MeV.

-Confinement improvement owing to fast ions can occur via the following:
+Confinement improvement due to fast ions can occur via:

-- Improved stability, usually owing to fast-ion effects reducing or eliminating growth rates of microturbulence - Mitigation of turbulence, owing to enhanced effectiveness and efficiency of saturation mechanisms induced by the presence of fast ions.
+• Improved stability, usually due to fast ion effects reducing or eliminating growth rates of microturbulence;

+- Mitigation of turbulence, due to enhanced effectiveness and efficiency of saturation mechanisms induced by the presence of fast ions.
 Of particular note here is the effect of fast ions on the generation and regulation of sheared zonal flows (ZFs), which govern ITG saturation.
-ZFs are a natural conduit for the multiscale interaction that can occur in such plasmas.

-Enhanced, usually anomalous, thermal transfer or heating, including what is often referred to as 'alpha channelling', the collisionless energy transfer from alpha particles to thermal ions via waves, in a broad sense.
+ZFs are a natural conduit for the multiscale interaction which can occur in such plasmas; - Enhanced, usually anomalous, thermal transfer or heating, including what is often referred to as 'alpha channeling', the collisionless energy transfer from alpha particles to thermal ions via waves, in a broad sense.
 This last route to enhanced thermal confinement has not yet been extensively explored.

 We first describe possible physical mechanisms of confinement enhancement by fast ions.
-We then apply these considerations to the experimental observations outlined above, to categorize the observations by their dominant mechanisms of confinement enhancement.
+We then apply these considerations to the experimental observations outlined above, in order to categorize the observations by their dominant mechanisms of confinement enhancement.
 We also sketch out some near-term future directions of research.

-Physical mechanisms
+[H1] Physical mechanisms